 Private health insurance is insurance that helps cover medical and hospital costs incurred while you are in Ireland.
 The Irish Immigration Service also requires students from outside the EU/EEA to obtain private health insurance for visa application and immigration registration purposes.
 UCD Global does not arrange health insurance for students, however we have provided some recommendations below based on our communications with the different providers.

 Non-EU students must obtain private health insurance.
-You can purchase insurance in your home country; however, you will need to ensure that it is valid in Ireland and in any other countries you plan to travel to.
+You can purchase insurance in your home country for your first year, however you will need to ensure that it is valid in Ireland and in any other countries you plan to travel to.
 There are different levels of private health insurance available.
-Students are advised to read their policy documents carefully.
-Immigration Service Delivery (ISD) requires that, if you have health insurance from your own country it must cover you up to €25,000 for in-hospital treatment.
+Students are advised to read their policy documents carefully and pay close attention to “waiting periods” particularly if you have any pre-existing medical conditions.
+In addition, students should ensure that repatriation cover is included in their policy.

 Students from EU Member States in possession of the European Health Insurance Card (EHIC) are entitled to public health services in Ireland.
 The EHIC card is available from the health authorities in your home country.
 For further information and information on your entitlements to healthcare while in Ireland, please see the European Health Insurance Card website.

 Health insurance must be purchased from an Irish provider after the first year - this requirement is applicable to any student renewing their IRP card.
 Please refer to the above section ‘Students from outside the EU/ EEA for details on a Vhi policy which meets these requirements.